 - Use of Doppler flow velocity as a surrogate to measure contractility as a surrogate to dP/dtmax

-During our next session, sponsored by Indus Instruments, Dr. Anilkumar Reddy of the Baylor College of Medicine will return as a guest presenter along with Ms. Tonya Coulthard, Product Manager at Indus Instruments, to answer your questions about how to apply this technology in your lab.
-During the registration process, you will be asked to submit one question for Dr. Reddy and Ms. Coulthard to answer.
-These questions will form the basis for a 60 minute Q&A webinar.
-This is an opportunity to review and delve deeper into previous topics regarding technical and operational features of the technology, how and where to make measurements in order to obtain specific flow signals depending on your research objectives, and to discuss acquisition, analysis and interpretation of data.
-This is a unique opportunity to contribute to the development of content for this webinar and have your most challenging questions addressed.
+During this third installment, sponsored by Indus Instruments, Dr. Anilkumar Reddy of the Baylor College of Medicine returns as a guest presenter along with Ms. Tonya Coulthard, Product Manager at Indus Instruments, to answer questions about how to apply this technology in the lab.
+The webinar presented an opportunity to review and delve deeper into previous topics regarding technical and operational features of the technology, how and where to make measurements in order to obtain specific flow signals depending on your research objectives, and to discuss acquisition, analysis and interpretation of data.

 Dr. Anilkumar K. Reddy